gwolfis/f5-atc-workshop/docs/Getting_Started.md

 In the setup_changeme.yml the resource group and location are hardcoded and should be adjusted accordingly.
 Use the 'student_number' section to create the B-octet of your CIDR and subnets as described in module 1.

 ## How things work (both UDF and non-UDF)
 The lab starts with cloning the Github repo and after this you need to create the setup.yml before the environment can be started through Terraform.
-The "Getting Started" section and "Module 1" guide you through.
+Please read through the section of **"Module 1"** to understand the details.
 When Terraform starts deploying the infrastructure as shown in the network diagram, all dynamic allocated IP addresses and nesecarry values from Azure will get collected in "F5_ATC_EMEA_Partner_Workshop_postman_environment.json" which can be found in the directory /postman after Terraform has finished the deployement.
 Some of those values are also published as output in Terraform which can be used later on as a reference.

 The deployed infrastructure consists out of: